 The Urban Forestry Assistance Program works with communities and local organizations to promote urban tree health, which has the effect of enhancing property values, helping to clean the air and moderate temperature in urban areas, and beautifying neighborhoods through the planning and managing of urban ecosystems.
 There are four levels of participation.
 The project level involves only activities such as an Arbor Day tree planting, a one-time grant, or any other one-time event or project.
 The formative level is the phase when a community initiates a community forestry program with the help of the state forestry agency, establishes a tree board, recruits volunteers, and conducts a preliminary assessment of the general state of the community forest.
 The developmental level is the phase when the community pursues activities to improve the overall health of its community forest, such as conducting an inventory, writing a management plan, or pursuing the adoption of policy regulations for tree planting, maintenance, and protection.
 The sustained level is achieved when the program has continuity, planning, awareness, support and a budget.
-The long-term goal for all forty Rhode Island communities3 is to have a sustained level program.
-The department has incremental goals of having one hundred percent of the communities at the project level, eighty percent of the communities at the formative level, sixty percent of the communities at the developmental level, and thirty percent of the communities at the sustained level.
-3 The forty Rhode Island communities include the thirty-nine cities and towns and the Narragansett Indian Tribe.
+The long-term goal for all forty Rhode Island communities is to have a sustained level program.
+The department has incremental goals of having one hundred percent of the communities at the project level, sixty percent of the communities at the formative level, fifty-five percent of the communities at the developmental level, and twenty-five percent of the communities at the sustained level.
+These goals more accurately reflect community capacity at the present time.
 Bureau of Environmental Protection Percentage of Sites Suspected or Identified as Contaminated that are Cleaned Up